darenma/ggmap/README.md

 __ggmap__ users are required to register with Google Cloud to api.

 At first, go to https://cloud.google.com/maps-platform/.
-Then, log in with our __personal__ Google account, because the USF accounts are mananged by organization, which don't allow us to create our own projects without authorization.
+Then, log in with our __personal__ Google account, because the USF accounts are mananged by the university, which don't allow us to create our own projects without authorization.

+The __free trial__ for Google Cloud lasts one year or 300 dolloars amount.
+Using the api for visualization only would not exhaust the free amount in 12 months.
+So... take it easy.